ajread4/thm_writeups_publish/Jack-of-All-Trades.md

 =====================================================
 ```
 # Initial Access
 I accessed the ```/recovery.php``` directory and found a basic login screen.
-I tried to user:password credentials that were found in the homepage.
+I tried the user:password credentials that were found in the homepage.
 But, I was not able to authenticate.
 When I curl'd the ```/recovery.php``` page, it provided an interesting encoded string.
 ```
 ajread@aj-ubuntu:~/TryHackMe$ curl http://10.10.141.123:22/recovery.php